 Step 1: Understand the Possible Scenarios

 The first step in any emergency response plan is to identify the types of emergencies that can occur on-site.
-It includes various hazards, from waste management to possible terrorist activities.
+It includes various hazards, from waste management plans to possible terrorist activities.
 Do not limit your response planning within the company’s boundaries, as external factors may also contribute to emergencies.
 Consider how each unique scenario impacts the company and list all possible effects it has.

 Step 2: Define the Proper Actions